How coronavirus is affecting Brazil

 How has CAFOD responded to coronavirus in Brazil?

-In São Paulo we've been helping to give out essential food, facemasks and hygiene kits for vulnerable families living in slums and shanty-towns.
+In São Paulo and other cities we've been helping to give out essential food, facemasks and hygiene kits for vulnerable families living in favelas and shanty-towns.
 Our local experts in the community have negotiated with local authorities so that they can send volunteers to deliver food to families in need and help them survive the lockdown.
 We’ve also given advice to these volunteers on social distancing, to keep them safe.

 In the Amazon and in north-east Brazil, the local Church and community organisations have been supporting farmers to get their food to families on the edges of cities, so that urban families don't go hungry.